mmallicoat/dental-demographics/reports/dental-demographics.rst

 :title: Dental Demographics
 :date: 2018-12-31
+:modified: 2019-02-07
 :category: Projects
 :slug: dental-demographics

 Dental Demographics
 ===================

-My brother is soon graduating from dental school, so he is interviewing with dental practices for a potential place to work.
+My brother is graduating from dental school in 2019, so he is interviewing with dental practices for a potential place to work.
 The impetetus for this project was discussions with him on the problem of finding an optimal location for a dental practice.